sachinkaria/CV/README.md

 # Sachin Karia

-I’m amazing at creating both online and offline marketing campaigns...
+I’m a sucker for positive disruption especially through software that brings together and connects people in different ways.
 I’m also a kick ass test driven Rails Developer, just recently out of the Makers Academy code immersion course which has engrained in me a modern, collaborative & agile approach to coding.
+In the past I have worked with and founded organisations which have been both successful and unsuccessful.
 I work best with groups of optimistic people and early stage startups are a plus.

 ## Skills

 ### Community Leadership

-At most organisations across every field a common goal is always undertaken; trying to create and grow a community of people who believe in what you're trying to achieve and are willing to follow you there.
-Utilising both online and offline resources to successfully generate a following has always been a strong point of mine.
+Utilising both online and offline resources to consistently grow and engage with a community has always been a second nature to me.

 ### Event Management

-Organising and hosting events to promote company culture, branding and community engagement has always been a strong methodology I have believed in.
-TBC
+I love organising and hosting events to promote company culture, branding and community engagement.

 ### Test Driven Development
-Test Driven Development primarily Ruby on Rails and AngularJS using RSpec, Capybara, Jasmine.
-TBC.
+ I have recently become somewhat enthusiastic about Test Driven Development primarily Ruby on Rails and AngularJS using Rspec, Capybara, Jasmine.

 ## Personal Projects